Alternator Overcharging: Symptoms, Causes, And How To Fix

 Mechanic using tablet to fix car at the repair garage

-The steps for fixing an overcharged battery are fairly straightforward.
+The steps for fixing an overcharged battery are comparatively straightforward.
 Take your car to a mechanic or automotive electrician.

-Don’t work on this yourself unless you’re comfortable with electrical systems.
+Don’t work on this yourself unless you’re at ease with electrical systems.
 They can be dangerous and even fatal, not to mention damaging to your car, if you make a mistake.

-In almost every case, you’ll need a new alternator and probably a new battery.
+In almost every instance, you’ll need a fresh alternator and probably a new battery.

-As a vague average, these two jobs will total around $800.
+As a general average, these two jobs will total around $800.
 It could be $250 higher or lower.

 You could ask a mechanic to repair your alternator rather than replace it.
-This would be more environmentally friendly and very good of you.
+This would be more environmentally friendly and immensely advantageous of you.

-But it’ll most likely cost you considerably more.
-That’s because it takes much longer to disassemble, repair, and rebuild something than to switch it out for a fresh one.
+But it’ll most likely cost you substantially more.
+That’s because it takes much longer to disassemble, repair, and rebuild something than to switch it out for a new one.

-In more extreme (but mercifully rarer) circumstances, you might need a reprogrammed ECU.
+In more serious (but mercifully rarer) circumstances, you might need a reprogrammed ECU.
 That’s alongside a new alternator and battery, unfortunately.

-If you need ECU work alongside part replacements, the entire costs might reach $2,000.
+If you need ECU work alongside component replacements, the total expenses might reach $2,000.

 Alternator Overcharging: Conclusion